 Splitting the weight between two people is easy with the included 'Divvy Sack.'
 And if you do have a partner with you, a pound and a half per person is very reasonable.
 At 19.5"x4.5", it also packs down relatively tightly.
 If you choose to ditch the stuff sack altogether, it does a nice job of filling in space around some more rigid items in your pack.

-At $390, this tent costs a good chunk of change, but we think it is well worth it if you are using it multiple times a year.
+This tent costs a good chunk of change, but we think it is well worth it if you are using it multiple times a year.
 For its combination of performance and durability, this tent feels like it is very fairly priced.
 With reasonable care, it will last for many adventures to come, making it a worthwhile investment.

 We think that the Dragonfly takes the cake.
+This is a tent that most anyone could take anywhere.
+If you regularly spend nights in the backcountry but want a single tent to do it all, the Dragonfly is an excellent choice.
+It's light enough for extended backpacking trips and roomy enough for car camping.
+In many cases, tents try to do too much, but in this case, the Dragonfly gets it just right.
 It has a superb design combined with an excellent feature set.
 It balances comfort and storage space with a reasonable overall weight.
 It is a clear Editors' Choice Award winner that we would gladly grab for our next overnight adventure, wherever it is.